 Want a job when you graduate with your nuclear tech degree?

 The following options are some of the most in-demand careers related to nuclear and radiological technicians.

 |Nuclear Power Reactor Operators||6,300||-10.0%|

-How Much Money Do Nuclear Tech Grads Make?
+How Much Money Do People With a Nuclear Tech Degree Make?

-Recently graduated nuclear and radiological technicians students earned an average of $49,500 in 2017-2018.
+Nuclear & Radiological Technicians graduates between 2015-2017 reported earning an average of $49,500 in the 2017-2018 timeframe.
 Earnings can range from as low as $44,800 to as high as $54,200.
 As you might expect, salaries for nuclear tech graduates vary depending on the level of education that was acquired.